 Minimalist homes don’t have to be synonymous with cold, sterile spaces.
 You can create a home that’s both serene and welcoming with mixed textiles (blankets, pillows, rugs, etc.) in a monochromatic color scheme and the addition of candles and natural elements for decor.
 You can also work natural wood and leather into the rooms in your home for a welcoming, homey feel.

 Since ornamentation is kept at a minimum in minimalist homes, make sure the pieces you do have are special.
 For example, try arranging beloved family heirlooms artfully on a well-lit, sleek shelf or display your children’s art in high-quality frames with gallery lighting.

 When you fully embrace minimalism, you won’t be overspending on endless amounts of things you don’t need.
 Instead, redirect that money to quality items you will use daily and that will last you for years (think: well-made furniture and luxurious bedding).

 Natural light is important in minimalism but so is the right artificial lighting.
 Here are a few ideas we love for minimalist homes

 - Use recessed lighting or track lighting for functional, unobtrusive illumination of key areas in your home.

 - Try repetition.
 Install two or three matching pendant lights over a kitchen island or one on either side of your bed.

 - Opt for mid-century modern lighting styles.
-Mid-century modern and minimalism are similar in that they both value clean lines and functional spaces.
+Mid-century modernism and minimalism are similar in that they both value clean lines and functional spaces.
 Try a mid-century arc lamp, Sputnik fixture, or simple globe pendant.
 Think of it as a piece that does double duty as both a work of art and a functional object.

 If you want a home that makes you breathe a sigh of relief every time you walk in the door—And who wouldn’t want that?—minimalism may be for you.
-Use these tips to guide you in your journey to a calmer, simpler minimalist style home.
+Use these tips to guide you in your journey to a calmer, simpler minimalist-style home.